 In most cases, you’ll want to start your music somewhere in the middle of the song, not the beginning of the track.
 Beginnings usually have slower build-ups, but you want to jump right into the powerful part.
-Use a quick fade up so the transition from silence to music isn’t jarring (unless, of course, jarring is what you’re after).
+Use a quick fade up so the transition from silence to music isn’t jarring.

 Don’t be discouraged if you can’t make your intro or outro perfect right away.
 You aren’t beholden to them forever.
 You can always make changes to them for future episodes, though you’ll want to strive to stay as consistent as possible.

-We’ve explained how to create standard podcast intros and outros, but you aren’t limited to this format.
+We’ve explained how to create standard podcast intros and outros.
+We’ve taught you how to start an episode and ho to end a podcast.
+But you aren’t limited to this format.
 Feel free to experiment with your own methods and ideas.
 Create whatever makes the most sense for your show and pleases your listeners.